 - Application for admission to the MSN program (Grading Rubric for Essay Question)

-- Baccalaureate degree in nursing from a program accredited by the National League for Nursing Accrediting Commission (NLNAC) or the Commission on Collegiate Nursing Education (CCNE)
+- Baccalaureate degree in nursing from a program accredited by the Accreditation Commission for Education in Nursing, INC. (ACEN) or the Commission on Collegiate Nursing Education (CCNE)

 - Current licensure as a registered nurse in the State of Utah or eligible for registered nurse licensure with completion of licensure process within 90 days of coursework commencement